 Writer, Memoirist, Reminiscence Arts Facilitator

-My specialties include travel, the arts, and quirky subjects that evoke the razzle-dazzle of the midway.
+My specialties include history, the arts, and quirky subjects that evoke the razzle-dazzle of the midway.
 To read an archived feature about growing up as a carny kid, Coney Island's sideshow, Nathan's hot-dog eating contest, the Great Houdini and more, click on the Publications link above.
 You'll find cover stories and archived memoirs and features on circus and sideshow, art and attractions, historic preservation, and unusual travel destinations.

 I have a Certificate in Reminiscence and Life Story from the University of Wisconsin and create and facilitate reminiscence activities at senior centers and via Zoom and record oral histories for the Coney Island History Project.
 I was awarded a Lower Manhattan Cultural Council Creative Learning Grant in 2020 for designing and teaching "The Art of Reminiscing."
-The ten-session art, writing and reminiscence activity was conducted in 2021 via Zoom for Greenwich House Center on the Square Senior Center.
+The ten-session reminiscence arts activity was conducted in 2021 via Zoom for Greenwich House Center on the Square Senior Center.

 I’ve worked as a literary scout in New York for the Japanese publisher Shueisha and translated One Thousand and One-Second Stories (Issen ichibyo monogatari) by the Japanese Dadaist Inagaki Taruho.
 The Ten-Woman Bicycle, a children's book, was excerpted in Ms. and published by presses in England, Holland and Sweden.
 My work has been translated into seven languages.